VisualComputing/nub/README.md

 To set a retained-mode shape use `Shape shape = new Shape(Scene scene, PShape shape)` or `Shape shape = new Shape(Scene scene)` and then call [Shape.set(PShape)](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#set-processing.core.PShape-).

-Immediate-mode shapes should override `Shape.set(PGraphics)`, e.g., using an anonymous inner [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#set-processing.core.PShape-) class intance, such as with the following:
+Immediate-mode shapes should override `Shape.setGraphics(PGraphics)`, e.g., using an anonymous inner [Shape](https://visualcomputing.github.io/frames-javadocs/frames/processing/Shape.html#set-processing.core.PShape-) class intance, such as with the following:

 ```java